-is the optional phase of the merge procedure.
+This is the optional phase of the merge procedure.
 You may not need to perform it.

 Order changes can be skipped while merging.
-For this, you need to specify names of properties wherein order changes should not be detected.
+For this you need to specify names of properties wherein order changes should not be detected.

-To turn off the order changes detection in specific properties perty names must be written in camel case, for example, ownedAttribute, ownedElement, and so on.
+To turn off the order changes detection in specific properties

 - 1. From the Options menu select Environment.
-The Environment Options dialog opens. - 2.
-Find the Do Not Detect Order Changes for the option under the Merge category in the General options group. - 3.
-In the option value cell, specify names of properties wherein order changes should not be detected while merging.
+The Environment Options dialog opens. - Find the Do Not Detect Order Changes for option under the Merge category in the General options group.